zhutchens/hierarchical_clustering/concept_hierarchies/README.md

 <img src="ontology_hierarchy_example.png" alt= “” width="30%" height="30%">

+Newer visualisation options have been implemented.
+Notably the `draw_hierarchy_tree_from_ontology`.

+## topic_modeling.py
+Contains the k-means clustering algorithm for topic modeling.
+Calling `kmeans_tfidf_clustering` with chapters and the number of desired topics will return that many clusters of chapters given.

+## integrative_workflow.py
+Integrates the topic modelling and relation extraction modules.
+Main function `construct_topic_modeling_concept_hierarchy` generates a concept hierarchy given chapters.
+It calls the topic modeling module to obtain the chapter clusters and key terms per cluster.
+One can select a cluster for which to generate a concept hierarchy using either key terms of even manually added terms as roots.

 ## Application examples
-In two notebooks, application of the whole workflow is demonstrated.
-For both, we use the KJV Bible as the corpus of text:
+Application of the whole workflow is demonstrated in Jupyter notebooks.
+For some we use the KJV Bible as the corpus of text and for others the Theology Reconsidered corpus:

-- `genesis_ontology.py`: generation of a ontological hierarchy of key terms in Genesis.
+- `genesis_ontology_new.py`: generation of a ontological hierarchy of key terms in Genesis.
 One can specify the `last_chapter` that will be included in the analysis and `n` as the number of key terms taken from the preprocessing.
 - `whole_bible_ontology.ipynb`: generation of an ontological hierarchy of key terms in any set of books of the Bible.
 The set of books can be specified in the `chosen_books` variable and the number of key terms extraced in the `n` variable.
+- `key_term_tree_bible.ipynb`: generation of an ontological hierarchy using the integrated workflow.
+The simplest and easiest way of using the workflow with quite some freedom of specifying algorithm details.
+Crucial function is the `construct_topic_modeling_concept_hierarchy` with the most important inputs `num_topics` and `chosen_cluster`.
+- `theology_reconsidered_ontology.ipynb`: same integrated workflow applied to the Theology Reconsidered corpus.